guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps.md

 - <span style="color:#98971a">Vagrant</span> <span style="color: #3588E9">--></span> offers the highest levels of isolation on the running physical machine.

 <span style="color:#98971a">busybox</span> <span style="color: #3588E9">--></span> it's a binary that contains many well know Unix tools like <span style="color: #98971a">awk</span>, <span style="color: #98971a">date</span>, <span style="color: #98971a">whoami</span>, <span style="color: #98971a">wget</span>.

+Container images are prepackaged file systems for containers.
+Almost every container image start as a compressed archive with gzip.
+They are compressed to keep their size down as much as possible.

 Container based virtualization is the option being adopt by most PaaS cloud players. <strong style="color: #d79921">Containers are all process based</strong>, so they have less isolation than a VM.
 Containers usually take mili-seconds to start, while a VM may take minutes.
 ###### <span style="color:#98971a">Amazon ECR</span>